 So you really need to be looking at the specific job description for keywords.

-Here are some sample resume Skills sections so you can see what it might look like:
+Once you’ve done that, you’re ready to put together your Skills section.
+Here are some sample skills sections so you can see what it might look like:

-Resume Skills Section Example 1:
+Resume Skills Section Example #1 – Bullet Point format:

-This sample resume skills section is for a salesperson.
+This resume skills section example is for a salesperson.
 You can see it contains a lot of keywords, and also highlights what this person is best at.
 That’s what you should aim to do.

 Remember, don’t just guess which skills and keywords the employer wants.
 Study the job description.

-Resume Skills Section Sample 2:
+Resume Skills Section Example #2:

 This is another example of a simple layout for this section on your resume, this time using two columns.